HTTP-Database Integration Unit Testing

 Introduction To The API Under Test

-Suppose you have an Article API that exposes an HTTP endpoint.
-When a client invokes it with details via HTTP PUT, it updates an article record in a SQL Server database table using a SQL statement like update dbo.article set title = :title, content = :content where id = :id.
+Suppose you want to test an Article API that exposes an HTTP endpoint.
+When a client invokes it with details via HTTP PUT, it updates an article record in a SQL Server database table.

 Article API